irods-contrib/irods-cloud-browser/Docs/Shibboleth.md

 When Shibboleth is enabled, the CloudBrowser also supports Grouper.
 This allows the IDP to control the iRODS groups that a user belongs.
 The following attributes enable Grouper functionality.

 * beconf.login.shib.group_attribute - Identifies the header returned which contains the group information for the user.
-* beconf.login.shib.group_delimiter - Identifies the delimiter used to parse out a list of groups from group_attribute.
+* beconf.login.shib.group_delimiter - Identifies the delimiter used to parse out a list of groups from **group_attribute**.
 * beconf.login.shib.required_group - Identifies the group that is required to gain access to iRODS.
 If the group is not in the list, an access denies message is returned when the user attempts to access the system.
 * beconf.login.shib.group_mapping - This is parameter that maps the Grouper groups to iRODS groups.
 This can be either a one-to-one mapping or a many-to-one mapping.
 A vertical bar (pipe) is used to separate group mappings and a semicolon is used between Grouper groups when multiple grops are required to map to one iRODS group.
 The following is an example: